bob123456678/TrainControl/Readme.md

         - Track the number of days each locomotive was run
     - Improved the image quality of locomotive and function icons (they will be less pixelated)
     - Increased size of the active locomotive icon
+    - Added support for QWERTZ and AZERTY keyboards
     - Different instances of TrainControl will now use unique track diagram and IP preferences
     - Fixed bug where orphan feedback IDs could become undeletable in TrainControl's database
     - Fixed bug where special characters in locomotive names would sometimes be read incorrectly